hapax/hapax.github.io/assets/chuzenji.md

-About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki and up and around the convulsed mass of the Akechidaira plateau, the traveller arrives at a crumbling onsen town wedged between a sacred lake and a sacred mountain.
+About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki and up and around the convulsed mass of the Akechidaira plateau, the traveller arrives at an onsen town wedged between a sacred lake and a sacred mountain.
-The lake, Chuzenjiko (中禅寺湖), literally means "lake of the Chinese zen temple", while Mount Nantai (男体) translates to "man's body".
+The name of the lake, Chuzenjiko (中禅寺湖), literally means "lake of the Chinese zen temple", while the mountain, Nantai (男体), translates to "man's body".
-In a perversely literal obedience to the latter, both lake and mountain were closed to women, horses and cows for over a thousand years.
+In perversely literal obedience to the latter, both were closed to women, horses and cows for over a thousand years.

-The town, called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), is defined by its proximity to other things rather than any intrinsic properties.
+The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and seems defined by its proximity to other things than by any properties of its own.
+Its chief attraction is the eponymous buddhist temple, Chuzenji temple, and its towering statue of Kannon, the goddess of mercy.
-It is a sleepy, deteriorating encrustment of
+It gives the lake a sleepy, deteriorating crust of tumbledown hotels,

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />